diegoverdoodt/homeworkv4/README.md

 Run the app and follow the instructions to manage it.
 It's simple to do it!

-Attention, some consultations have not been carried out due to lack of time.
+Attention, some @queries have not been carried out due to lack of time.

 Use Case Diagram